Sachi-Fernando/Sachi-Fernando.github.io/_pages/conferences.md

 ---

 #### 2023
+* 24th Global Conference in Environmental Taxation, Sep, Paris
-* 28th Annual Conference of the European Association of Environmental and Resource Economists, June, Cyprus (upcoming)
+* 28th Annual Conference of the European Association of Environmental and Resource Economists, June, Cyprus
+* Bamberg-Halle-Jena-Leipzig Workshop on Empirical Micro and Applied Econometrics, June, Halle

 #### 2022